justicz/giveanet/README.md

 # giveanet.org

 This is the code running [giveanet.org](https://giveanet.org/), a website I made to try and donate 10,000 mosquito nets to people who need them.
-Donations go directly to the [Against Malaria Foundation](https://againstmalaria.com), where 100% of the money is used to by nets.
+Donations go directly to the [Against Malaria Foundation](https://againstmalaria.com), where 100% of the money is used to buy nets.

 ## Development Setup